google/WebFundamentals/src/README.md

 - Clone this repo
 - Move into the project root directory
-- Install dependancies using npm with `npm install`
+- Install dependencies using npm with `npm install`

 ## Running the build